romqrq/dobi/Old Files/README.md

 As the products offered, the website orbitates the practicality and functionality of things and all features are intended to be easily accessible, intuitive and visible for the user.
 The design is responsive, changing the layout according to the size of the screen.
 Some buttons are shown or hidden depending on the screen resolution to make sure the user has the main actions always available on screen.

 -Four main User Stories were used to structure the website:
-1 - I want to buy the product
+1 - I want a quote so I can decide if it's worth it.
-2 - I want to sign up for the service
+2 - I want to know more how it works.
-3 - I need support
+3 - I need support so I have my problem sorted.
-4 - I need to know more about this before I buy
+4 - I need to find out more about this company.
+Is it trustworthy?

 for these stories we considered both tech savvy and the average internet user that have an interest in automation but aren't sure of what they need.